 To address the steps involved in the perceptual and interpretative activities that LL sign-readers engage in, the project develops and applies a multidimensional and multidisciplinary research strategy by which the recipients’ essential role in LL-meaning-making can effectively be captured.
 This strategy conjoins methods from variationist sociolinguistics, psycholinguistics, and the social psychology of language in what amounts to a highly interdisciplinary approach and toolbox.

 Project output includes a comprehensive corpus of signs found in Viennese public space, as well as analyses of readers' perceptions of and attitudes towards language use on these signs.
 The corpus consists of over 12,000 digital photographs collected during fieldwork in 2015.
-Digital storage, processing, and analysis of the ELLViA corpus, which constitutes the project's centerpiece and jump-off point for all other investigations, are managed using state-of-the-art ACDH tools and methodology.
+Digital storage, processing, and analysis of the ELLViA corpus, which constitutes the project's centerpiece and jump-off point for all other investigations, are managed using state-of-the-art ACDH-CH tools and methodology.

 The project ELLViA is funded by the Austrian Science Fund FWF (Project Nr V394-G23) under the Elise-Richter Programme.